Owoidighe Ekpoatai: Education

-Owoidighe had her secondary school education at Girls Secondary School (GSS) AFANA before proceeding to the University of Uyo, Uyo where she completed a bachelor's degree in accounting.
+Owoidighe was born in 1966 in Akwa Ibom State, Nigeria.
+She attended Girls Secondary School (GSS) AFANA before proceeding to the University of Uyo, Uyo where she completed a bachelor's degree in accounting.
 In 2003, She completed a master's degree in Business Administration (MBA) from Imo State University, Owerri.

 Political career

 She started her political career in 2012 as a State Treasurer for the People's Democratic party in Akwa-Ibom State.
 In March 2015, she was elected into the Federal House of Representative to represent Eket, Onna, Esit Eket and Ibeno Federal Constituency.

 Award

 Owoidighe was given the Justice of Peace award in 2006 and also an Ambassador of Peace award in 2009.